Career options for Physics researchers

 - Careers in bio-sciences & pharmaceuticals (Careers Service publication).

-- Careers in medicine, dentistry and allied health (Careers Service publication)
+- Alternative careers in healthcare (Careers Service publication)

 - Careers in scientific analysis and R&D (Careers Service publication).